 He just sort of puts this stuff in the dossier.

-Uh, and it seems pretty clear that it was designed to serve as a as a piece of disinformation, as it were, to cycle through the media to attack Donald Trump.
+And it seems pretty clear that it was designed to serve as a piece of disinformation, as it were, to cycle through the media to attack Donald Trump.

-And and this story that has now come out involving emergency engagement technologies in these false bots indicates that when you talk about dirty tricks and political campaigns, this takes it honestly to a to a whole new level.
+And this story that has now come out involving American engagement technologies and these false bots indicates that when you talk about dirty tricks in political campaigns, this takes it honestly to a whole new level.

-Uh, when you involve foreign entities as they did with the British intelligence officer, Mr. Steele, or in this case, where you are purposely trying to uh create a false flag and indicate that there's Russian foreign interference in a Senate campaign when in fact there is not.
+When you involve foreign entities, as they did with the British intelligence officer, Mr. Steele, or in this case, where you are purposely trying to create a false flag and indicate that there's Russian foreign interference in a Senate campaign when in fact there is not.

 And by the way, these operatives then should not be hired by other Democrats to work on any other campaigns because this should not be acceptable political behavior.

-And when Paul Manafort's passed, right, and the things that he's done comes out, they link it to President Trump and they use that also to further the case of Mueller.
+And when Paul Manafort's past, right, and the things that he's done comes out, they link it to President Trump and they use that also to further the case of Mueller.

-When we look at this, and we look at the fact that Democratic operatives, that a company that works with the Democrats was used, and that a huge funder, uh, the former uh co-founder of LinkedIn uh was involved with this, Reed Hoffman, of paying $750,000 to get this going forward.
+When we look at this and we look at the fact that Democratic operatives, that a company that works for the Democrats was used and that a huge funder, the former co-founder of LinkedIn, was involved with this, Reid Hoffman, of paying $750,000 to get this going forward.

-Shouldn't we be able to say and shouldn't shouldn't investigators be looking into this and saying because they're gonna they're gonna investigate Russia, they're gonna investigate Trump, they're gonna investigate Gate Manafort.
+Shouldn't we be able to say and shouldn't investigators be looking into this and saying, because they're going to investigate Russia.

-Shouldn't they be saying that this gives us grounds to investigate to see if people were tampering with with uh with elections?
+Shouldn't they be saying that this gives us grounds to investigate to see if people were tampering with elections?

 And was it this tampering with an election?

-Let's investigate John Podesta, Hillary Clinton's campaign chairman, who was on the board of a small company that got $30 million from Roos Nano, which is a government-run investment fund in Russia that is called Putin's child.
+Let's investigate John Podesta, Hillary Clinton's campaign chairman, who is on the board of a small company that got $30 million from Rus Nano, which is a government-run investment fund in Russia that is called Putin's Child.

 In other words, this is Putin's investment fund.